A financial app that automatically rounds up your change and saves or invests the difference can change your life for good.

 Below, I have compiled a list of some of the best personal finance and money management apps you should consider today to start saving effortlessly.

-Wealthsimple is Canada’s most popular online wealth manager.
-When you sign up for their investment service, you get access to Wealthsimple Roundup, which is an automated free service that saves/invests your spare change.
+Questwealth is one of Canada’s most popular online wealth managers.
+When you sign up for their investment service, your personalized portfolio is automatically managed on your behalf at a low cost.

 2. EQ Bank Savings